Last Updated on: 9th November 2024, 08:07 pm

 While I didn’t manage to see anything, some hikers just ahead of me told me they’d caught a glimpse of a black bear scurrying into the forest!

 Black bears are generally more docile than brown (grizzly) bears.
-And I would later meet yet another hiker who encountered this bear (or perhaps its relative) and showed me a clear pictures on his phone.
+And I would later meet yet another hiker who encountered this bear (or perhaps its relative) and showed me a clear picture on his phone.

 Apparently, the bear was just going about its business, completely unfazed by all the hikers.
 With that said, nobody should hike through the Grand Teton backcountry without bear spray on them.